List of GMTV programmes: Pre-school programmes

+Rise and Shine

-Rise and ShineRise and Shine was GMTV's very first Saturday morning children's series, starting on 2 January 1993.
+Rise and Shine was GMTV's very first Saturday morning children's series, starting on 2 January 1993.
 It was presented by Kate Weston and Paul Zerdin along with Paul's puppet character Sam.
-The series was aimed at younger kids and was broadcast between 4-8.
-It featured cartoons and programmes such as Count Duckula, Roobarb, The Shoe People, King Rollo, Towser, Victor & Maria James the Cat, Mio Mao, Barbapapa, Rosie and Jim, Mr Men, Ric the Raven, My Little Pony, The Wombles, Gran, Brum, The Glo Friends, MoonDreamers, Potato Head Kids, Fred Basset, Rainbow Brite and the Color Kids and Muppet Babies.
+The series was aimed at younger kids and was broadcast between 4 and 8.
+It featured cartoons and programmes such as Count Duckula, Roobarb, The Shoe People, King Rollo, Towser, Victor & Maria James the Cat, Mio Mao, Barbapapa, Rosie and Jim, Mr Men, Ric the Raven, My Little Pony, The Wombles, Gran, Barney & Friends, The Glo Friends, MoonDreamers, Potato Head Kids, Fred Basset, Rainbow Brite and the Color Kids and Muppet Babies.
 In 1995 the series was axed.

+The Fluffy Club

-The Fluffy ClubThe Fluffy Club was GMTV's pre-school programming slot which aired every Monday-Friday on the CITV channel between 8:40 am and 9:25 am as part of GMTV2 and every Saturday and Sunday from 6:00 am to 7:25 am on ITV.
+The Fluffy Club was GMTV's pre-school programming slot which aired every Monday-Friday on the CITV channel between 8:40 am and 9:25 am as part of GMTV2 and every Saturday and Sunday from 6:00 am to 7:25 am on ITV.
 It was produced by Darrall Macqueen.
 It was presented by Emma Lee (who replaced original presenter Mandisa Taylor in March 2010) and puppet fluffy duckling 'Tiny Little Fluff' (who is seen in the show's logo).
 The slot launched in September 2008 replacing Wakey Wakey! and featured a combination of both home-grown and American imported programmes.

+Our House

-Our HouseOur House is a children's programme from 1997, created by Scottish Television.
-The series was about Granny Banana and her grandkids Lizzie and Jack.
+Our House is a children's programme from 1997, created by Scottish Television.
+The series was about Grannie Banannie and her grandkids Lizzie and Jack.
 The series was also broadcast outwith GMTV, on Scottish and Grampian Television albeit in Gaelic, and was renamed "Granaidh Bananaidh".
+The music for the series was produced by The Singing Kettle's Gary Coupland.
+Kate Copstick, Colin Purves, Kathy Smee and Geoff Felix were among the voice artist.
+A VHS entitled "The Best Of Our House" was released in 1998 by Tempo.